richardangell/pitci/docs/source/quick-start.rst

 less confidence.
 The challenge is how to calculate these scaling factors that will allow the intervals to vary depending on the data.

-The ``Leaf Node Scaled Absolute Error`` predictors use the number of times leaf nodes in the trees were visited when making predictions as the basis for the scaling factors.
-Intuitively, we may expect to make better predictions for leaf nodes that had more data partitioned into them when building the underlying model than the leaf nodes that ended up with less data falling into them.
-Specicially ``pitci`` uses the number of times each leaf node for each tree was visited during building the underlying model, when a prediction is to be made the leaf nodes from each tree visited to make that prediction are identified and then the leaf node counts from training are looked up for each leaf node and summed across all trees.
-In order to make intervals shrink where we have more confidence the reciprocal of the total leaf node counts is used as the scaling factor i.e. larger leaf node count means a smaller scaling factor and hence a smaller interval when multiplied.
+The ``Leaf Node Scaled Absolute Error`` predictors use the total number of data points that appeared in the specific leaf nodes used to make a prediction, when the model was trained -  as the basis for the scaling factors.
+Intuitively, we may expect to make better predictions for leaf nodes that had more data partitioned into them when building the underlying model.
+In order to make intervals shrink where we have more confidence the reciprocal of the total leaf node counts is used as the scaling factor i.e. larger leaf node count means a smaller scaling factor and hence a smaller interval when multiplying the baseline interval by the scaling factor.

-The final type of conformal predictor implemented in ``pitci`` are the ``Split Leaf Node Scaled Absolute Error`` predictors.
+The final type of predictor implemented in ``pitci`` are the ``Split Leaf Node Scaled Absolute Error`` predictors.
 Here the data is split into bins according to the leaf node count scaling factors and each bin has a different baseline interval that is calibrated to the desired ``alpha`` level.
-This can be useful over and above the previous predictor type where for a given sample of data the prediction intervals produced as well calibrated at the ``alpha`` level.
-However if the data is subset then these subsets are no longer well calibrated at ``alpha``.
+This can be useful over and above the previous predictor type where for a given sample of data the prediction intervals produced as well calibrated at the ``alpha`` level however, if the data is subset then these subsets are no longer well calibrated at ``alpha``.

 External Library Support